LFQS9/SNS_Assignment/README.md

 # SNS_Assignment
-This includes codes for SNS assignment.
+This repo includes codes for my SNS assignment.

 Note:
 If you cannot view .ipynb file, you can copy its url and open it in https://nbviewer.jupyter.org/.
 This should work!